Chart Color Schemes

 Willoughby's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Willoughby's health outcomes show excellent results based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
+Willoughby's health outcomes show impressive results based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
 The area has a very low prevalence of common health conditions across all age groups.
-Approximately 92% of Willoughby's total population (6,881 people) have private health cover, compared to 59.9% in Greater Sydney and the national average of 55.7%.
+Approximately 92% of Willoughby's total population (7,496 people) have private health cover, compared to 59.9% in Greater Sydney and the national average of 55.7%.

-Asthma and arthritis are the most prevalent medical conditions, affecting 6.8% and 5.9% of residents respectively.
+Asthma and arthritis are the most common medical conditions, affecting 6.8 and 5.9% of residents respectively.
 Notably, 75.8% of Willoughby's residents declare themselves completely clear of medical ailments, compared to 74.6% in Greater Sydney.
-Working-age residents have low chronic condition prevalence.
-The area has 16.7% of residents aged 65 and over (1,254 people), higher than the 15.4% in Greater Sydney.
-Health outcomes among seniors are strong, broadly aligning with national rankings for the general population.
+Working-age residents in Willoughby have low chronic condition prevalence.
+The area has 16.7% of residents aged 65 and over (1,366 people), higher than the 15.5% in Greater Sydney.
+Health outcomes among seniors in Willoughby are strong, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health